SpaceGameTeam/FarOut/README.md

 # FarOut
-An Open Source Space Game / Engine for CS461
+An Open Source 2D Space Game Library for SFML

-Amila Ferron
-Mack Foggia
-Taylor Noah
-Jeffrey Jernstrom
+Amila Ferron, Mack Foggia, Taylor Noah, and Jeffrey Jernstrom 2021

 ## Overview

+This repository contains a library that extends SFML to provide functionality to create simple 2D space-themed games.

-### System
+### Context Control System

+The "Context Control System" address the need for a games over all structure and manages game resources at the highest level.
+State machine

 ![State Diagram](./statediagram1.png)